ihenrywu/100things/README.md

 # <center> 100 Things I Wish I'd Known in My First 10 Days in Vancouver

 <center><big><b> Unofficial UBC Sauder Newcomer Tips</b></big></center>

 <p><center>Henry Wu</center></p>

 <font color=grey><center><i>Current Version: v1.0 | Updated: 2023-08-10 | Link of Latest Version: https://github.com/ihenrywu/100things</i></center></font>

 ##

 If you're stepping into Sauder, UBC, or Vancouver for the first time, it's natural to feel jittery.
 Hey, I was in your shoes once!
 Coming to Sauder marked my first time in Vancouver too.
 And, looking back, having a cheat sheet of sorts would've certainly eased my nerves.
 Hence, that is the origin of this note.
 Oh, and while the title promises 100 things, we aren't there yet.
 But we're on our way!
 It is an iterative process.

-If any introduction is not detailed enough, or if any topic you think is important not included, feel free to touch me.
-Let's make 100 things together.
+If any introduction is not detailed enough or if you believe an important topic has been omitted, please feel free to contact me.
+Let's create this list of 100 things together.

 > **Disclaimer：** This guide stems from personal experiences and some materials are from the Internet, they  might have a few misses.
 So, cross-check with credible sources before making major decisions.
 If you spot any errors or has any question, drop me a mail at [ihenrywu.ca#gmail.com](mailto:ihenrywu.ca#gmail.com) or contact me on [LinkedIn](https://www.linkedin.com/in/ihenrywu/).